ptrcktylr/twittter/README.md

 # README

 Twittter, a small Twitter clone.
-This is part of The Odin Project’s Ruby on Rails Curriculum.
+This is part of the Authentication Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it at http://www.theodinproject.com